-13 CLIMATE ACTION
+13 CLIMATE

-$oldsymbol{\mathsf{A}}$ nother area where agencies reported ample and ramped-up collaboration and partnerships as a result of the Rio processes and the Paris Agreement is Climate Action (SDG13).
+Another area where agencies reported ample and ramped-up collaboration and partnerships as a result of the Rio processes and the Paris Agreement is Climate Action (SDG13).
 Agencies have found numerous opportunities to collaborate with the common objective of averting climate change.
-The examples are plentiful, but we can highlight ground-braking humanitarian-development linkages in joint efforts between OHCHR and a broad array of UN system and other partners on integrating human rights in climate action.
+The examples are plentiful, but we can highlight ground-breaking humanitariandevelopment linkages in joint efforts between OHCHR and a broad array of UN system and other partners on integrating human rights in climate action.
 This includes UNFCCC, UN Environment, UNHCR, IOM, Platform on Disaster Displacement, the Geneva Pledge for Human Rights in Climate Action, WHO, the Climate Vulnerable Forum, UNICEF, ILO, and a number of civil society partners (i.e. Mary Robinson Foundation for Climate Justice, CIEL, HRW, Earthjustice, etc.).
 The first direct reference to human rights in the context of the UNFCCC was made in 2010, when decision 1/CP.16 referred to Human Rights Council resolution 10/4, which recognizes the adverse effects of climate change on the effective enjoyment of human rights and called upon all States to ensure respect for human rights in their climate actions.
-15 The Human Rights Council, UNOHCHR, and UNHCR, show an effective approach of mainstreaming human rights across the UN system, as opposed to absorbing climate policy competencies and mandates.
-16 This approach proved to be efficient with regards to fostering policy integration as shown by the Preamble of the Paris Agreement to the UNFCCC (1/CP.21), where it calls for all States taking action to address climate change, to "respect, promote and consider their respective obligations on human rights".
-17 Further examples of climate action include The Cities Climate Finance Leadership Alliance (CCFLA) with 35 member Organisations, including UN system, international multilateral Organisations, private sector entities, and non-state actors.
+The Human Rights Council, UNOHCHR, and UNHCR, show an effective approach of mainstreaming human rights across the UN system, as opposed to absorbing climate policy competencies and mandates.
+This approach proved to be efficient with regards to fostering policy integration as shown by the Preamble of the Paris Agreement to the UNFCCC (1/CP.21), where it calls for all States taking action to address climate change, to "respect, promote and consider their respective obligations on human rights".
+Further examples of climate action include The Cities Climate Finance Leadership Alliance (CCFLA) with 35 member Organisations, including UN system, international multilateral Organisations, private sector entities, and non-state actors.
 The Bretton-Woods Institutions, have also shown commendable involvement on SDG13 with a specific focus on the environment-poverty nexus.
 UN Habitat has reported broad partnerships at the local level, through global associations like 'Mayors for Climate Action' or 'Compact of Mayors' in partnership with ICLEI-Local Governments for Sustainability (ICLEI), C40 Climate Leadership Group (C40), and United Cities and Local Governments (UCLG).
-18 UNICEF and UNDP joint Global Environment Escility's (GEE) / Least Devoluned Countries Fund (LDCE) initiative on climate good example of existing collaboration on issues pre-dating the 2030 Agenda can be seen in member agencies' work around SGD15: Life on Land.
-The Collaborative Partnership on Forests (CPF), invited the heads of relevant UN, international and regional bodies to form a collaborative partnership on forests.
-Established in April 2001 with FAO as the Chair, and serviced by the UN Forum on Forests Secretariat, CPF shows coordinated efforts towards SDG15 that date back to the MDG era.19 In this example, we can observe multiple UN agencies, together with non-state actors, collaborating in a coordinated way towards the effective implementation of the 2030 Agenda.
-This partnership was created out of the identification of common ground and shared interests and responsibilities, and has reported its progress to ECOSOC.
-The UN Collaborative Programme on Reducing Emissions from Deforestation and Forest Degradation in Developing Countries (REDD) was created in 2008 and is another great example of ample cooperation around SDG15.
-A collaborative programme of the Food and Agriculture Organisation of the United Nations (FAO), the United Nations Development Programme (UNDP) and the United Nations Environment Programme (UN Environment) which contributed to slower global deforestation rates and increased protected worldwide..
-20 The common ground and shared responsibilities among actors is also a fundamental factor to the success of this framework.
-It is important to highlight that while efforts are focused on one SDG, this case SDG15, the interdependence among the issues underpinned by the SDGs, illustrate how these particular partnership has direct positive impact on the 2030 Agenda at large, especially SDGs 1 ,2 ,3 ,6, 8, 10, 12, 13, 17.
-This interdependence proves to be a constant fixture across reported examples.
+UNICEF and UNDP joint Global Environment Facility's (GEF)/Least Developed Countries Fund (LDCF) initiative on climate change adaptation in Madagascar and the 'Children in a Changing Climate' initiative are additional examples of similar climate action initiatives.
+UNIDO and ICAO have also shown clear commitment to Goal 13 by focusing on de-carbonization of global industry and offsetting aviation related emissions respectively.
+The ICAO Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) is the first ever global market-based mechanisms that addresses CO2 emissions of a major industry sector at the global level and contributes to the achievement of aviation carbon neutral growth from 2020, thus complementing the other elements of the ICAO basket of measures.
+Finally, IOM and UNCCD implement common projects in West Africa and work together at the policy level, notably during the UNCCD COPs and the UNFCCC COPs, to ensure that migration dimensions are taken into account in the drought, desertification and land degradation nexus, including the search for sustainable responses.